ttappr/linked-vector/README.md

 ## Handles

-Items in a `LinkedVector` are directly accessible via handles.
-These are instances of the `HNode` struct.
-They're returned by operations such as insert, push, and getters.
+Items in a `LinkedVector` are directly accessible via handles, which are instances of the `HNode` struct.
+These are returned by operations such as insert or push, or other accessor methods.
 If direct access is required to any specific items, their handles can be stored for later use.
 These handles lack the performance overhead of smart pointers, while providing a flexible reference model.

 ```rust
 use linked_vector::*;